Kudasai03/FPT_GGMaps_Review_Scraper_NLP/README.md

 - Automated web scraping of Google Reviews
 - Data storage in CSV format for easy accessibility
-- Comprehensive analysis of customer sentiments
+- Comprehensive analysis of customer sentiments (Acknowledgments: A special thanks to Behitek (https://github.com/behitek) for contributions to preprocessing Vietnamese text, which significantly aided this project.)
 - Visualization of review trends and patterns

 ## Conclusion